 As soon as you start, the sense of accomplishment will keep you going.
 It will be easier than you thought.
 And once you have established a daily habit and start seeing bigger and bigger progress, you will feel so motivated that you can’t wait to do your daily tasks!
 And gradually you will see the project completed.

-All you had to do is start with working on it for 15 minutes!
+All you had to do was start working on it for 15 minutes!

 You can live your life thinking that you’ll do that thing some day soon… you’ll do it when you have more time, more money, more motivation, more whatever.
 And guess what, that day never comes.
 It doesn’t!
 Not unless you start now.